rathodc/shopping/README.md

 ### This is a simple shopping application with following features :-<br>
 1.Provides an endpoint to add a category to a root category or sub-category<br>
 2.Provides an endpoint to add a product to single/multiple categories<br>
-3.Provides an endpoint to list of all categories along with it's subcategories starting from root category<br>
+3.Provides an endpoint to list all categories along with it's subcategories starting from root category<br>
 4.Provides an endpoint to list all products associated with a particular category<br>
 5.Provides an endpoint to update product information<br>
 <br>